CatsheeDev/discordJSBot/README.md

 # discordJSBot
 Base code to get you started with Discord.JS v14, code from https://discordjs.guide/.
-Worth a read!

 Installing Node.js
 To use discord.js, you'll need to install Node.js. discord.js v14 requires Node v16.9.0 or higher.